+People who are not familiar with photography are often not aware of the existence of sRGB vs RGB color camera settings.
 However, this is a very important point that affects the quality of your images.
 So what is the difference between them and which one to choose?
 We will tell you about this in this tutorial.

-Let's speak about color space
+Let`s speak about color space

 There are many differences between sRGB and Adobe RGB.
 Color is a rather complex and ambiguous thing, especially when viewed from the perspective of perception.
 However, the task of accurately determining hue does not go away because of this.
 There are a lot of ways to determine, and color spaces play a very important role here.